enonic/old-xp-doc/doc/operations/cluster-config.rst

 The nodes in a cluster needs to be able to discover and communicate with other nodes in the network.
 The nodes communicate through TCP.

 Each node binds to an IP-address and port, and communicates to other nodes specified in a list of other nodes bind addresses.
+The first thing to do is to verify that your network allows TCP-traffic on specific port or port-range for the nodes to communicate, and then configure the nodes to use this address.

 Settings
 *********